Unosquare-CoE-JavaScript/miguel-posada/README.md

 - This Keyword: characteristic of function execution. tight to the scope of the function wrraped excepts for arrow functions.
 - Prototypes: characteristic of Object and linked to objects. when object is created is linked to another that already exists that is called "prototype chain"

+  **Hoisting**
+  if one variable is using declaration with 'var variable = "greeting"' heyword and inside a function is declared with 'let variable= "greeting"' the hoisting will propmt a ReferenceError if in the function scope is used before declaration but outside will work well with 'var' identify the _target_ in the algothm and the _source_ reference

+  _Leical scope_
+  lexical scope” is that it’s controlled entirely by the placement of functions, blocks, and variable declarations, in relation to one another. how to process variables.

+  1. encountering vars declarations in the 'scope manager'
+  2. compiler or engine asks the Scope Manager for delcared variables.
+  3. undefined variables shows marks errors
+     -The building represents our program’s nested scope collec- tion.
+The first floor of the building represents the currently executing scope.
+The top level of the building is the global scope.
+     You resolve a target or source variable reference by first looking on the current floor, and if you don’t find it, taking the elevator to the next floor (i.e., an outer scope), looking there, then the next, and so on.
+Once you get to the top floor (the global scope), you either find what you’re looking for, or you don’t.
+But you have to stop regardless-

+  - is important to undertand the 'lexical scope' of a variable in a single implementation